paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (20) exercise by the board of directors or authorized officers or employees of the association, all such incidental powers as may be necessary or expedient to carry on the business of the association; and

-(21) operate as an originator and become certified as a certified facility under subchapter VIII of this chapter.
+(21) operate as an originator and become certified as a certified facility under subchapter VIII.

 ### Statutory Notes